Predicting speech intelligibility from EEG in a non-linear classification paradigm: Speech intelligibility prediction

 \subsubsection{Setup}

-To evaluate the dilated convolutional model as an objective measure of speech intelligibility, a dilated convolutional model was trained on the Fairytales dataset with an input segment length of 20 seconds and evaluated on the noiseStory dataset.
+To evaluate the dilated convolutional model as an objective measure of speech intelligibility, a dilated convolutional model was trained on the Fairytales dataset with an input segment length of 20 seconds and evaluated on the MatrixEEG dataset.
 The model was evaluated per subject for each SNR separately.
 Per subject, the relationship between SNR and accuracy was modeled using a psychometric curve (see Equation \ref{eqn:pyscho}) \cite{vanthornhout_speech_2018}.

-The accuracy for the condition without noise was discarded before fitting, the guess rate ($\gamma$) and lapse rate ($\lambda$) were fixed to 0.5 and 0, respectively, while the boundary values for the slope were set to 0.05 and 50.
+The accuracy for the condition without noise was discarded before fitting, the guess rate ($\gamma$) and lapse rate ($\lambda$) were fixed to 0.5 and 0, respectively, while the boundary values for the slope ($\beta$) were set to 0.05 and 50.
+There were no boundary conditions for the midpoint ($\alpha$).
+These boundary values were similar to the ones used in Vanthornhout et al \cite{vanthornhout_speech_2018}.
 Fitting was performed using the non-linear least-squares implementation of SciPy \cite{virtanen_scipy_2020} (\verb|scipy.optimize.curve_fit|).
 Fits coinciding with the boundary conditions were discarded.
 The midpoints of these newly fitted sigmoids were correlated, using a Pearson correlation, with the SRT as found by the behavioral MATRIX test.
 In this way, a link between the accuracy of dilated convolutional and speech intelligibility as estimated by a behavioral test can be established.
-The Milan fairytale data (see \ref{sec:matrix_eeg} can be used to finetune the model, gaining overall better performance which can improve sigmoid fits.
+The Milan fairytale data (see \ref{sec:matrix_eeg}) can be used to finetune the model, gaining overall better performance and improving sigmoid fits.
 However, seeing that data collection in clinical practice is difficult and costly, we will restrict finetuning to the subjects for which the sigmoid fitting failed.

+To estimate the influence of the 0.5dB test-rest variability of the behavioral MATRIX test \cite{luts_development_2014}, we used a Monte-Carlo simulation of 100000 iterations.
+In this simulation, random Gaussian noise with a mean of 0 and a standard deviation of 0.5~dB was added to the SRT values of the behavioral MATRIX test, before the Pearson correlation between the SRT's of the behavioral MATRIX test and midpoints of the sigmoids was calculated.